 We immediately asked the Trust to get the neonatology report done too and, to be fair, they had realised that we would need this and had already set this in motion, again via Dartford and Gravesham.

-news, despite all of what Harry had been through, he could have survived if the resuscitation had been carried out competently.
+news, despite all of what Harry had been through, he could and should have survived if the resuscitation had been carried out competently.
 This report was also sent to the coroner.

 We also reported these doctors to the GMC for investigation into malpractice.
 They started with the Locum Obstetric Registrar Dr Christos Spyroulis who had carried out Sarah's Caesarean section.
 After many months they found him guilty of malpractice and put 13 undertakings against his name.
 The summary of the decision in full is here